fibo/algebra/README.md

 ## Synopsis

-This is a 60 seconds tutorial to get your hands dirty with algebra.
+This is a 60 seconds tutorial to get your hands dirty with *algebra*.

 All code in the examples below is intended to be contained into a [single file](https://github.com/fibo/algebra/blob/master/test/synopsis.js).